 I took her to the vet to be sure of her health and she said my kitty doesn't need any bandage wrapping.
 So I just let her be without any bandages, but 3 days ago I noticed that she's limping again with a bigger swollen leg.
 She constantly bites and licks the healed area and now again she has a swollen bleeding leg.
 It's mainly on top of her paw as the pic shows.
 I can't stop her from doing it.
 She tries to bite me too and I really can't afford to pay for a third visit to a vet.

 I want to know if I just put Neosporin or other alternatives like tetracycline and wrap the wound and continue cleaning her wound every now and then will that be OK?
 What other things can I do to prevent her from licking or biting the area?
 She is an outdoor cat and I adopted her when her mother literary abandoned her.

 You may need a new Vet.
 It seems to me that he has not treated you cat effectively.
 Remember anything you put on her wound may be licked off and ingested.
 I would be concerned about what exactly is going on with that wound.
-It seems it is not a simple infection, or the meds would have worked.
-Try a new Vet.
-You'll kick yourself later if this wound progresses to something life threatening.

 The reason your cat still has a problem is because this has probably turned into an abscess.

 An abscess happens when a puncture wound, such as a bite, gets infected.
 The area above the infection swells and the hair falls of.
 Your cat is trying to clean out the wound but can't because he can't get his tongue into the wound.
 The original puncture is very small and probably already scabbed over.